 He was born Taino Adrian Lopez, but is better known to most as Tai Lopez.
 If you don’t recognize the name, you’ve almost certainly seen his face, particularly if you found yourself watching YouTube around three-or-four years ago.
 Tai’s “Here in My Garage” ads, in which he encourages you to visit his website to learn how he amassed his millions of “freedom units” (dollars to you and I), were seen by millions.
 If you were not among them, you might be the only one.

 Tai is a bit of an enigma.
-Estimates of his net worth vary quite a bit, though most seem to place it somewhere north of $5 million.
-The less-skeptical put that number closer to $50 or even $60 million.
+Estimates of his net worth vary quite a bit, though most seem to place it somewhere around $60 million.

-So what does he say?
-Well, he doesn’t, but he did imply on a podcast with Logan Paul that $50 million would be underestimating.
-In one webinar he responds to a live comment that claimed he only makes $3-$5 million a year—“If I make three million in a month, I’m gonna have a heart attack.”
+He's a bit closed-mouthed about the matter.
+But he did imply on a podcast with Logan Paul that $50 million would be underestimating.
+In one webinar he responds to a live comment that claimed he only makes $3-$5 million a year.
+“If I make three million in a month, I’m gonna have a heart attack.”
 He currently lives in a Hollywood Hills mansion worth about $44 million.

 Lopez’s entrepreneurial endeavors, like those of many great success stories, began in childhood.
 He was born in April of 1977 in Long Beach, California and raised by his mother and grandmother.
 His father was in prison throughout Tai’s childhood.